“all i did was google their username and now i know their blood type, favorite anime, and who they kissed in 2008”

 okay kids. gather 'round the glow of your dusty monitor.

-holy shit i didn’t realize people leaked this much info just by existing on the internet.
+today we're gonna talk about OSINT which is short for Open Source Intelligence, long for holy shit i didn’t realize people leaked this much info just by existing on the internet.

 this is a full guide. not one of those "just use Maltego" copouts. we're gonna get weird. you're gonna learn too much. let’s go.

-style and sometimes a warrant. it’s about taking publicly available info — google results, social media, public records, metadata, whatever — and using it to piece together someone’s life, infrastructure, or shady little secrets.
+osint is the hacker’s version of digital stalking, except you do it with style and sometimes a warrant. it’s about taking publicly available info — google results, social media, public records, metadata, whatever — and using it to piece together someone’s life, infrastructure, or shady little secrets.

 you’re not breaking in. you’re just... looking. and noticing what no one else bothered to hide.